itzmeanjan/multimixer-128/README.md

 Digest  = d2324595d842cb028205c1f00328ba760d292a690452726d95728070ee7ff21e8e6af14b1e4c6d15404e709fd1fec952da3e3b7b3fe7d038fca793f3b4d7661a
 ```

-> **Note**
+> [!NOTE]
-Most of the internal functions of this library crate are implemented as `const fn` i.e. compile-time evaluable functions.
+> Most of the internal functions of this library crate are implemented as `const fn` i.e. compile-time evaluable functions.
 That's why I also maintain another example [f_128.rs](./examples/f_128.rs) which demonstrates that property of this library using static assertions.
 Try executing the example program by issuing `$ cargo run --example f_128 --features="internal"` and you'll see it.